-A customer might initially hear about your brand through an advertisement online, on TV, or printed material.
-Make sure your branding is clear at every advertising touchpoint you use.
+A customer might initially hear about your brand through an advertisement online, on TV, or in print.
+At every advertising touchpoint you use, make sure your branding is clear.
 Establish who you are and what you have to offer.

 Potential customers will likely research your company online to learn more once they’ve heard about you.
 You’ll want to maintain a consistent design—including color palette, set of fonts, imagery, and logos—across all digital channels, including your website, blog, and social media.

 These channels should also include a clear value proposition and deliver on the brand promises you made in your ads.
 Demonstrate how you fulfill that promise using imagery and storytelling.

 Don’t forget about your customer service channels, either!
 Your customer service team should be answering questions in a way that’s on brand.
 You should be responding to both positive and negative customer reviews in your standard voice, as well.

 Once a customer decides to purchase from you, it’s your job to make them feel confident in that decision.

 Carry your branding through to your in-store experience to minimize confusion when customers transition from digital to physical channels.
 You want customers to recognize that your store delivers on the same brand promise you have on your website.
 The overall design of your signage and décor should match your digital channels’, as should your messages and value proposition.
 Outside, use sidewalk signs, banners, flags, and window graphics to share those messages.
 Inside, make sure your wall and floor graphics, product displays, point-of-sale signage, business cards, and brochures match, too.

 Packaging should also become part of your brand experience.
 Pay attention to the colors and designs of shipping boxes, product boxes, printed materials, bags, and even tape or ribbons to ensure they match your branding.